the-events-calendar/the-events-calendar/readme.txt

 Still not happy?
 Shoot us an email to pro@tri.be or tweet to @moderntribeinc and tell us why.
 We'll do what we can to make it right.

 == Upgrade Notice ==

+IMPORTANT NOTICE: 3.x upgrade is a HUGE upgrade from 2.x versions.
+If you are upgrading from an older version, please test thoroughly before updating on your live website.

+= 3.1 =

+There have been a number of architectural changes in 3.1.
+If you have a lot of customizations you may want to do some thorough testing before upgrading.

 = 3.0 =